ESPR Early Career Investigator Prize

 He was a pioneering figure in the field of neonatology and was the first British doctor to specialize in the care of newborn babies.
 He was a founding member of the Neonatal Society and was the first President of the British Association of Perinatal Medicine.
 He was also a strong advocate for the establishment of neonatal intensive care units in the UK.

-The ESPR dedicates the Early Career Investigator Award to the life and achievements of Prof Henry Halliday.
+The ESPR dedicates the Early Career Investigator Prize to the life and achievements of Prof Henry Halliday.

 European Training Requirements (ETR) in Neonatology